Averydimbulb79/GPCH_kanban/README.md

 `INVENTORY`

-This keeps the five-column board focused while allowing supporting operational functions to use the same familiar full-window card interface.
+This keeps the five-column board focused while allowing supporting operational functions to use the same full-window card interface.

 ---